appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ### Reference properties

 These properties can be referenced in other widgets, queries, or JS functions using the dot operator.
-For instance, you can use `Table1.isVisible` to get the visibility status.
+For instance, you can use `<widget_name>.isVisible` to get the visibility status.

 | Reference Property | Data type | Description                                                                                                                                                    |
 | ----------------- | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------- |